vishwachintu/creator/README.md

 ## Creator
-A simple utility for creating basic python CLI project structure.
+A simple utility for creating basic python project structure from CLI.

 ## Why?
 It saves my precious 5 mins